 Home > Health Encyclopedia

-If you have slurred speech or have trouble moving an arm or a leg after fainting, call for emergency help immediately -- this may be a sign of stroke.
+If you have slurred speech, or have trouble moving an arm or a leg after fainting, call for emergency help right away.
+This may be a sign of stroke.

 Signs and Symptoms

 Signs and symptoms that you might have before you faint include:

 In addition to losing consciousness when you faint, you may also:

 What Causes It?

 Fainting often happens due to a simple, non-medical cause, such as: